 I managed to find a seed of an Erodium manescavii about to be released which I’ve included below, after mentioning the fantastic form of its seed in my last blog, and how the seed augurs its way into the ground courtesy of its pointed tip and attached tail which spirals round according to changes in humidity.
-There are even some flowers on it right now but the photo included was taken in May, so it really does give value for money in the garden throughout the summer and autumn – better than most Geranium species.
+There are still some flowers on the plants right now, but the photo included was taken in May, so it really does give value for money in the garden throughout the summer and autumn – better than most Geranium species.

 In the last week before the clocks change and we lose ‘summertime’, the landscape’s moisture laden condition often gives rise to dramatic mists and fogs here.
 Unfamiliar with the physics or meteorology of what is going on, I’m just inclined to enjoy these dramatic and fast changing displays around dawn.
 A wordsmith could do better; for me the sequence of images taken below at roughly 20 minute intervals will have to suffice.